Francoded/AFParser-Library/README.md

-# [Project Title]
+# The Attribute-Flow Parser (AFP) Library

-[Project Title] is a collection of C++11 header files that provides users with a flexible rapid prototyping tool to create general-purpose LL(k) parsers in C++.
-Attribute-Flow Grammars (AFG) are used to specify the LL(k) language the created parser will accept.
-Unlike parser generators like Bison and YACC, [Project Title] does not require installation or code generation.
+The AFP Library is a collection of C++11 header files that provides users with a flexible rapid prototyping tool to create general-purpose LL(k) Attribute-Flow Parsers, or AFParsers, in C++.
+Attribute-Flow Grammars (AFG) are used to specify the LL(k) language user-created AFParsers will accept.
+Unlike parser generators like Bison and YACC, the AFP Libary does not require installation or code generation.

 ## Getting Started

-To illustrate how to use [Project Name] to create a parser in C++11, we will be using a simplified version of the binary number parser program as our running example.
-The full program can be found in the Examples wiki page.
+To illustrate how to use the AFP Library to create a AFParser in C++11, we will be using a simplified version of the binary number parser program as our running example.
+The full binary number AFParser can be found in the Examples wiki page.

 ### Prerequisites